quarkiverse/quarkus-quickjs4j/README.md

 }
 ```

-The `@ScriptImplementation` annotation is optional and should be used if e.g. you are
+The `@ScriptImplementation` annotation is optional and should be used only if you have
-packaging the JavaScript code with your Quarkus application.
-If you are loading the
+the JavaScript implementation of the interface available at build time.
+If you are loading
-JavaScript in a more dynamic way, do not include this annotation.
+the JavaScript at runtime, do not include this annotation.

-Note: you will be able to directly inject the interface in your CDI service beans
+**Note:** you will be able to directly inject the interface in your CDI service beans
 **only if** you have the interface annotated with `@ScriptImplementation`.
-Otherwise
+Otherwise,
 you will need to inject a factory.

 ### 2. Create the JavaScript Implementation